trimble-oss/website-modus.trimble.com/content/components/date-time-picker.md

 - To activate the input, use the `enter`/`return` or `space` keys.
 - Use a wrapping `<nav>` element to identify the calendar popover as a navigation section to screen readers and other assistive technologies.
 Provide a descriptive `aria-label` (for example, "Pick a date" or "Pick a date range") for the `<nav>` to reflect its purpose.
 - Be sure to add `aria-label="Previous"` and ` aria-label="Next"` attributes to the previous/ next icons in the date picker.
-- Provide clear and informative error messaging to allow user to understand what they need to do to rectify the problem.
+- Provide clear and informative error messaging to help users understand what they needs to do to rectify the problem.

 {{< whats-changed-table >}}